south-lacrosse/www-dev/docs/webmaster-tasks.md

 Note that this sheet may be private to the SEMLA Webmaster Google account, so you should share this if necessary.

+The following are SQL queries, so make sure the fixtures are loaded into the appropriate environment before you run them.

+You should run SQL to [check which clubs have multiple teams at home](../src/sql/multiple-teams-at-home.sql), in case those teams have restrictions which haven't been met.

-There are also a couple of queries that we used before the verification sheet was created, and these are kept in [src/sql folder](../src/sql/) in case they are useful.
-Note that these query the database, so make sure the fixtures are loaded before you run them.
+There are also a couple of queries that we used before the verification sheet was created in [src/sql folder](../src/sql/) in case they are useful.
+Note that these query the database.

 * [count-games.sql](../src/sql/count-games.sql) - count home and away games.
 Note it creates a `.tsv` file so it can easily be loaded into Google Sheets.
 * [count-mids-games.sql](../src/sql/count-mids-games.sql) - count Midlands games where home and away count doesn't matter.